NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Agents of Edgewatch/Il'setsya Wyrmtouched.md

   - name: "Items"
     desc: "[[Equipment/Dagger|+2 Greater Striking Warpglass Dagger]], [[Equipment/Aeon Stone (Lavender and Green Ellipsoid)|Aeon Stone (Lavender and Green Ellipsoid)]], [[Equipment/Brooch of Shielding|Brooch of Shielding]], [[Equipment/Ring of Spell Turning|Ring of Spell Turning]], [[Equipment/Rod of Wonder|Rod of Wonder]], [[Equipment/Spellbook (Blank)|Spellbook]], Dragon-Shaped Hookah"
   - name: "Entropy Sense (Imprecise) 60 feet"
     desc: " (divine,prediction) Il'setya can anticipate the most likely location of a creature through their supernatural insight into the forces of chaotic probabilities and chance.
-This grants Il'setya the ability to sense creatures within the listed range.\nThe Il'setya's entropy sense doesn't detect creatures under the effects of [[Spells/Veil of Privacy|Veil of Privacy]] or that are otherwise shielded from divinations and predictions."
+This grants Il'setya the ability to sense creatures within the listed range.\n\nThe Il'setya's entropy sense doesn't detect creatures under the effects of [[Spells/Veil of Privacy|Veil of Privacy]] or that are otherwise shielded from divinations and predictions."

 abilities_mid:
   - name: ""
   - name: "Protean Anatomy 10"
     desc: " (divine) Il'setya's vital organs shift and change shape and position constantly.
 Immediately after Il'setya takes acid, electricity, or sonic damage, she gains the listed amount of resistance to that damage type.
-This lasts for 1 hour or until the next time she takes damage of one of the other types (in which case its resistance changes to match that type), whichever comes first.\nIl'setya is immune to polymorph effects unless she is a willing target.
+This lasts for 1 hour or until the next time she takes damage of one of the other types (in which case its resistance changes to match that type), whichever comes first.\n\nIl'setya is immune to polymorph effects unless she is a willing target.
 If [[Conditions/Blinded|Blinded]] or [[Conditions/Deafened|Deafened]], Il'setya automatically recovers at the end of its next turn as new sensory organs grow to replace the compromised ones."

 attacks:
   - name: ""